Presbytery Meetings

 General Presbyter

-Tuesday, November 18th – Second Presbyterian Church, Chattanooga
+Tuesday, November 10th at First Presbyterian Church, Knoxville

 Who Attends Presbytery Meetings?